OpenLabsRo/openhack-guidebook/src/content/docs/pitching.md

 We will inform and come get the teams that will be pitching after the reviewing period has ended.

-- After this you will be taken to the streaming stage where you will pitch your project.
+- After this you will be taken to the stage where you will pitch your project.

 There will be one hand held mic per team while pitching.